When Can a Creditor Lift (Get Rid Of) the Automatic Stay?

 By , Attorney · University of the Pacific McGeorge School of Law

-The automatic stay requires creditors to stop collection efforts when the debtor files a bankruptcy case.
-For instance, a wage garnishment, vehicle repossession, or home foreclosure must cease.
-A creditor can file a motion asking the court to remove the automatic stay, however.
-The creditor can resume collection activities if the court grants the motion.
+The automatic stay requires creditors to stop collection efforts when the debtor files bankruptcy.
+For instance, wage garnishments, vehicle repossessions, and home foreclosures must cease.
+However, a creditor can file a motion asking the court to remove the automatic stay, and if the court grants it, the creditor can resume collection activities.

 Most creditors know that if they receive a bankruptcy notice, there's a good chance they won't get paid.
 The automatic stay helps ensure a fair distribution of assets by preserving property and preventing one creditor from getting the lion's share of assets.
 Here's how it helps in each chapter.